Platformatory/kong-api-composition/README.md

 # Overview

 This plugin takes an array of HTTP request descriptions and provides a composite response containing a collection of individual responses.
-It can optionally flatten ("aggregate") response bodies to a single concatenated body with an chosen separator.
+It can optionally flatten ("aggregate") response bodies to a single concatenated body with a configurable separator.

 # Use-cases